Forney Transportation Museum: Locomotives

-The Forney locomotive 0-4-4T was designed and patented by Matthias Forney, and this "Forney" tank-type of engine was built by several manufacturers.
-The one displayed at the Forney Museum of Transportation was built by Porter in Pittsburgh, Pennsylvania, in 1897.
+The Forney locomotive was designed and patented by Matthias Forney, and this "Forney" tank-type of engine was built by several manufacturers.
+The one displayed at the Forney Museum of Transportation: Cora-Texas Plantation Co.
+0-4-4T No. 1 was built by Porter in Pittsburgh, Pennsylvania, in 1897.
 This type of engine was commonly used on elevated railways, such as the New York Elevated Railway, the Brooklyn Elevated, and the Chicago Elevated.
 They were called the "Little Giants," and more than 500 were in service around 1900 hauling both freight and passengers.
 Steam-powered engines on the elevateds lasted only a few years, as they were replaced by the new electric engines.
 Forney engines were then sold off to buyers all over the world for mining, lumber, plantations, and short-haul freight and passengers.
 The Forney locomotives hauled both freight and passengers in the Denver area.
 The Denver, Lakewood and Golden Railway and the Denver Circle Railroad were the best known systems using this model.

+Chicago & Northwestern Class R-1 4-6-0 10 Wheeler number 444 was built in 1906, and it was converted to burn oil in 1925.
+It last served the C&NW as a switcher in Belle Fourche, before it was retired in 1956.
+It was left in storage inside a roundhouse in Chadron, Nebraska, until June 1958, when it was acquired by William B. Heckman, the owner of the Black Hills Central Railroad.
+Crews from the C&NW and the Chicago, Burlington and Quincy Railroad (CB&Q) worked to move No. 444 under its own power from Chadron to the Black Hills Central's location in Hill City, South Dakota.
+In Hill City, South Dakota Governor Joe Foss performed a Golden Spike ceremony, in commemoration of the locomotive's arrival.
+It was moved to a siding near the end of the Black Hills Central's line for display.
+Since 1968, the only surviving C&NW steam engine to burn oil remains on display at Denver.
+Aside from 444, 2 more of the R-1 Class 10 wheelers survive: 175 in Owosso Michigan, & 1385 at North Freedom Wisconsin which both of them are under restoration back to operational condition.